taataa/tapspace/docs/api/v2/index.md

   backmapper: function (childId, child, parentId) {
-    // Find the location for the parent, relative to the child.
+    // Find the location for the parent, relative to the child. const data = store[childId]
-    // The mapper and backmapper are optional, but you need to implement
-    // at least one of the two.
-    const data = store[childId]
     const dataPoint = data.parent.point
     if (dataPoint) {